MotBCS/prep_mate/README.md

-#PrepMate - Mobile Meal Planner Application
+# PrepMate - Mobile Meal Planner Application
 Transform your meal prep gram with PrepMate!
-Whether you're meal prepping for the week or shopping for tonight;s dinner.
+Whether you're meal-prepping for the week or shopping for tonight's dinner.
 PrepMate simplifies your food journey!

 Current Features:
 - Meal Plan for a 7-day week